WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 A template has been made with the aforementioned structure to streamline the creation process for this type of repo.
 The template can be found [here](https://github.com/WisconsinAutonomous/wa-control-stack).

-### `docker-compose.yml`
+### `.avtoolbox.yml`

 [Docker Compose](https://docs.docker.com/compose/) is a tool for running multi-container Docker applications.
-For the most part, it is used in this way; however, it comes with an entrypoint called `docker-compose` that simplifies building/running/executing on containers that is cross platform (i.e. replaces bash scripts with intricate command line arguments).
+For the most part, it is used in this way; however, it comes with an entrypoint called `docker compose` that simplifies building/running/executing on containers that is cross platform (i.e. replaces bash scripts with intricate command line arguments).

-The `docker-compose.yml` file defines configuration variables for the `docker` containers within it.
-All `docker-compose.yml` files will have one `service`: `REPO-dev`. `REPO-dev` is meant specifically for local development.
+The `.avtoolbox.yml` file defines custom configuration variables for the `docker` containers within it.
+All `docker-compose.yml` files, which the `.avtoolbox.yml` file provides custom edits for, will have one `service`: `REPO-dev`. `REPO-dev` is meant specifically for local development.
 On the actual vehicle, we'll use a more refined docker container or run it outside of docker entirely.

 ### `docker/`